-Next, you need to tell Android to tie your application into the Quick Search То Box suggestion list. do that. you need to add the android:includeInGlobalSearch attribute to your searchable XML, setting it probably also should consider You adding the to true. android:searchSettingsDescription, as this will be shown in the UI for the user to configure what suggestions the Quick Search Box shows.
+Next, you need to tell Android to tie your application into the Quick Search suggestion list. То do that. need to add the Box you android:includeInGlobalSearch attribute to your searchable XML, setting it consider to true.
+You probably also should adding the android:searchSettingsDescription, as this will be shown in the UI for the user to configure what suggestions the Quick Search Box shows.